 Our intention is to have here presented the differences between two of the most capable electric toothbrushes and given our recommendations based on the information and price at the time of writing.

 Taking into account this and our hands on reviews you should hopefully be in a position to make an informed purchasing decision.

 Whilst the Genius 9000 from Oral-B is our ultimate recommendation, overall the DiamondClean Smart is the better brush.

 If we had to pick up and use one brush everyday, it would be the Sonicare.

 However, part of owning a brush involves buying it and whilst the DiamondClean Smart offers more value and there is a price to be paid for innovation, it does not offer twice the value of the Genius 9000 which is currently the premium you have to pay to get the ‘better’ brush.

-- 100 percent brushing coverage: The only brush with position detection guides you to a perfect clean
+- 100 Percent brushing coverage: The only brush with position detection to never miss a zone

 To find out more about either of these brushes why not click the relevant links below to be taken to the manufacturer’s website, to our hands on written reviews which include video or to one of our recommended outlets to purchase one at the best price possible.